-You may be wondering how to get better at running without pounding the pavement every week.
-One of the best ways to get better at running is, well, to run.
+You may be wondering how to get better at running without pounding the pavement each week.

-When I first started running, all I would focus on was running.
+When I first started running, all I focus on was running.

 It didn’t occur to me that other forms of exercise and different modes of training could actually help me become a better runner.